mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > Observation that the body is impure is observing that the body is a bag of skin that covers the entire universe of the ten directions.

 Usually we understand the contemplation of the body as taking the body as impure.
 But he doesn’t take the human body as impure; he takes the human body [as] beyond impurity or purity.
-The human body you observe is nothing but a bag of skin, but on the other hand it is the entire universe.
-That is what this sentence says.
+The human body you observe is nothing but a bag of skin, but on the other hand it is the entire universe; that is what this sentence says.
 “Your human body is nothing but a bag of skin, but on the other hand, it is the universe” means Buddha.
 So take care of your body as Buddha, beyond good or bad, right or wrong, purity or impurity.

 For instance, [there are] four disciplines of human health, in order to keep your body and mind healthy: we have to take care of your skin, four limbs, nutrition, and also mental or spiritual life.
 The skin doesn’t mean only the skin.
 If you look at the skin and then you feel beautiful, at that time you can say, he or she is beautiful.
 Of course you can say so, but on the other hand, you don’t know what’s going on inside of the skin.
 Even though the skin is healthy, you don’t know what’s going on inside of the skin or behind the skin, you cannot see it.
 So the skin is healthy, but the skin is not healthy.
 It means that the skin is [actually] the total picture of human life.